WilliamThePython/GAN-Artist/README.md

 Look in the main.py file for a simple run down on how to use this GAN model to generate images.
 I must admit, its not very good!
 But good enough to wow your friend(s)!

+Also, I should add a warning for epileptics or visually sensitive people.
+This code tends to make gifs which are very, VERY, hard on the eyes sometimes due to flashing colours.
+Please be safe.